Ergo-Tools/ActiPASS/README.md

 ### Download ActiPASS

-Please contact authors to receive a compiled executable version of ActiPASS if you agree to the [End-User License Agreement](https://github.com/Ergo-Tools/ActiPASS/wiki/License-agreement#license-and-usage-agreement) above.
+Please contact developers via email to receive a compiled executable version of ActiPASS if you agree to the [End-User License Agreement](https://github.com/Ergo-Tools/ActiPASS/wiki/License-agreement#license-and-usage-agreement) above.

 ### Links